 Voodoo Design is owned and headed by Tristan King.
-It’s been running nine years as a stand-alone company, founded in the recession, but over all, Tristan has over 30 years experience in the graphics, print, advertising and publishing fields.
+It’s been running ten years as a stand-alone company, founded in the recession, but over all, Tristan has over 30 years experience in the graphics, print, advertising and publishing fields.
 He has worked for multiple design agencies and magazines, working his way up from junior designer to senior designer to creative manager and eventually to business owner, with many clients staying loyal to him and following him wherever he went!

 At the end of a full time diploma in graphic design aged 18, Tristan was faced with two choices – one of only two places available at Loughborough Uni, fought over by 60 applicants, or a job offer at a design agency …He took the job offer, gaining valuable commercial experience in the real world, and never looked back.
 He has never been employed as anything but a designer!